github-aws-runners/terraform-aws-github-runner/README.md

 ### ARM64 configuration for submodules

-When using the top-level module configure `runner_architecture = arm64` and ensure the list of `instance_types` matches.
+When using the top level module configure `runner_architecture = arm64` and insure the list of `instance_types` matches.
 When not using the top-level ensure the bot properties are set on the submodules.

 ## Debugging